The People of Kenya

 There are a wealth of places to go out in kenya and most people love to dance

 Both Masai and Samburus seem to fashion their traditional outfits more than many of the other tribes in kenya and they attract the attention when walking around in a town dressed in strong red colors, wearing lots of bracelets, a sword, a runku (a club made out of hard wood).
-In former times eg. the Kikuyus also had quite exotic looking attires where the leaders of the clan wore capes made from the fur from Black and white Colobus monkeys over their shoulders, but nowadays most urban living Kenyans wear either rather conservative looking clothes or more streetsmart and hip clothing.
+In former times eg. the Kikuyus also had quite exotic looking attires where the leaders of the clan wore capes made from the fur from Black and white Colobus monkeys over their shoulders, but nowadays most urban living Kenyans tend to like to wear either the conservative “officelook” or maybe a more streetsmart and hip clothing style.

 Music is everywhere in Kenya and it is often heard from many of the small shops in the street, from a ghettoblaster on a wheel-barrel on the market, inside almost every Matatu or live.
 The West African Lingala music is very popular as is local artists like Tony Nyadundo.
 Above is some local musicians in Kisumu playing on self-made electric guitars that are wired to a radio for amplification